Geographic Information Systems (GIS)

 Examples of GIS research and application:

-- Prediction Of Worldwide Energy Resource (POWER) - Located at NASA's Langley Research Center, POWER was initiated to improve upon the current renewable energy dataset and to create new datasets from new satellite systems.
-POWER targets three user communities, including Renewable Energy, Sustainable Buildings, and Agroclimatology.
+- Prediction Of Worldwide Energy Resource (POWER)—Located at NASA's Langley Research Center, POWER was initiated to improve upon the current renewable energy dataset and to create new datasets from new satellite systems.
+POWER targets three user communities focused on Renewable Energy, Sustainable Buildings, and Agroclimatology.

 With the advancements in geographic technologies, the DAACs and Applied Sciences are organically moving towards a collaborative effort to streamline and leverage best practices in order to geospatially enable and deliver their mission-specific datasets directly to users in the government, academia and public sectors.

-Adding GIBS layers to ArcGIS Online as several GIS and imagery viewing tools support access to GIBS via Open Geospatial Consortium (OGC) Web Map Tile Service (WMTS) and Tiled Web Map Service (TWMS) protocols.
+Learn more about how to integrate GIBS layers to ArcGIS Online and other programs via Open Geospatial Consortium (OGC) Web Map Tile Service (WMTS) and Tiled Web Map Service (TWMS) protocols.

 - Access to Esri ArcGIS Resources